dacerron/GeometryRancher/README.md

 ### Drag and Drop
-The shapes can be dragged and dropped using Unity UI EvenSystem events.
+The shapes can be dragged and dropped using Unity UI EventSystem events.
 Dragging a shape uses a raycast into the scene to dictate the shape's position.
 Raycasting onto an inventory slot locks the shape there, and updates the inventory system accordingly.
 Doing this also writes to inventory.json, saving the inventory to a path that persists between sessions.
 The same happens when a shape is removed from the inventory

 ### Generated shapes
 Each shape is created using two variables, their model and their rarity. this dictaes what they look like, models giving different shapes and rarities giving the shape their color.
 Each rarity is weighted differently, going from Common to Legendary.